Alfa Romeo 4C review

 Elsewhere, leather door pulls, aluminium pedals and a flat-bottom wheel create a sense of occasion to match the flamboyant exterior.
 Leather seats, cruise control and floor mats are optional, but air-conditioning and a stereo system are no-cost optional extras.

 From the moment you clamber across the thick sill and slide into the 4C, you’re aware this car is all about the driving experience.
-You sit low and forward in the chassis, the pedals are perfectly placed and there’s a wide range of wheel movement.The monocoque weighs just 65kg and the car tips the scales at only 895kg without fuel.
-Even the thickness of the glass has been reduced by 15 per cent.
+You sit low and forward in the chassis, the pedals are perfectly placed and there’s a wide range of wheel movement.The monocoque weighs just 65kg and the car tips the scales at only 895kg without fuel and passengers on board.
+Even the thickness of the glass has been reduced by 15 per cent to shave off precious kg.

-As a result, the 237bhp 1.7-litre aluminium turbocharged engine has more than enough power to push the Alfa from 0-60mph in 4.9 seconds – that’s seven-tenths quicker than a Porsche Cayman.
+As a result, the 237bhp 1.75-litre aluminium turbocharged engine has enough power to push the Alfa from 0-62mph in 4.9 seconds – that’s seven-tenths quicker than a Porsche Cayman.
 It has 60Nm more torque, at 350Nm, and this peaks at 2,200rpm, so the 4C has the edge in-gear pace as well.
+The power delivery is quite spiky though, sending a sudden surge of power to the rear wheels when the turbos spool up, which makes it tricky to drive smoothly.

 The Alfa takes a very different approach – one that’s more akin to a Lotus Elise than a civilised Porsche Cayman.
-Our test model featured the £3,000 Racing Pack, which adds sports suspension (including revised damping and springs, plus thicker anti-roll bars), as well as a sports exhaust and 18-inch front and 19-inch rear alloy wheels.
+For £3,000 you can buy a Racing Pack, which adds sports suspension (including revised damping and springs, plus thicker anti-roll bars), as well as a sports exhaust and 18-inch front and 19-inch rear alloy wheels.
+However, we'd stick with the standard chassis and smaller wheels, which make the driving experience a touch more civilised.

 The end result is a hard and raw driving experience.
 At idle, the exhaust sounds very purposeful, like a sixties racing Alfa, but on the move, there’s so much engine and road noise that long journeys are punishing – you can forget the radio.
 The unrelentingly firm ride quality becomes quite tiring, too.